 Black knot is caused by the fungus Apiosporina morbosa.
 It derives its name from the black knot-like galls that form on the branches of infected plants.

-- All cherries and plums are susceptible to this disease; however, in Grande Prairie it is most commonly seen in Schubert chokecherry and Mayday trees.
+- Prunus species (cherries, plums, apricots, and cherry-plums) are susceptible to this disease; however, in Grande Prairie it is most commonly seen in Schubert chokecherry and Mayday trees.

-- Other potential hosts include Amur cherry, pin cherry, chokecherry, sand cherry, Nanking cherry, plum and flowering almond.
+- Other potential hosts include pin cherry, chokecherry, sand cherry, Nanking cherry, apricot, plum and flowering almond.
 However, these plants are rarely, if ever, found with black knot.

 - Look for swelling branches that often split the bark in the first year of infection.